 Architecture portfolios are always a work in progress.
 We constantly update them with new projects, change layouts and try to strike a balance between great content and stylish presentation.
 When job-hunting, many architects and young graduates send out the same version of their portfolio to different firms.
 You should avoid doing this, unless the firms you’re interested in are very similar in what they do and how they do it.
 Ideally, you should tailor each submission to better fit each firm.

 This doesn’t mean you should take a sociopathic attitude to the job application process and change your entire personality and professional interests to please potential employers.
-It simply means that when you apply for a job, you need to know as much as possible about the firm and focus on crafting a resume and portfolio that accentuate those among your projects that are most relevant.
+It simply means that when you apply for a job, you need to know as much as possible about the firm and focus on crafting a resume and architecture portfolio that accentuate those among your projects that are most relevant.
 It is not about mimicking the style of the firm, but showcase ideas that explore relevant concepts and solutions in an original way.

 #2 – Curate Content

-A great portfolio is about quality, not quantity.
+A great architecture portfolio is about quality, not quantity.
 If you have a handful of multifamily residential buildings in your portfolio, chances are you won’t need to show all of them.
 Choose one or two most distinctive ones and try not to repeat yourself.
 If you’re applying for a multidisciplinary, experimental studio, and have little professional experience, feel free to include some of your work from school.
 This wouldn’t go well with large firms looking for experienced architects and project leaders.
 In this case you need to show them built projects.

 Include ONLY your best work and try to show the process and reasoning behind each project.
 Potential employers want to see how you think, not only what you can do.
 How you do at this stage will depend largely on how seriously you approached the previous point in this text research.